 3. Drink water.

-“Those giant-sized sodas packed with sugar are another offender we see a lot at football games,” Kendrick says.
+“Those giant-sized sodas packed with sugar are another offender we see a lot at football games,” Kendrick said.
 “The best drink option is water.”
 And if you’re going to drink beer, stick with light beer.
 Want a caffeine kick?
-Get your tea unsweetened.
+Get your tea unsweetened.”

 4. Tailgate healthy.